red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 Both applications are built into Docker images and run as containers to ensure a consistent test environment across different machines.
 To evaluate performance, we defined several REST endpoints to demonstrate how each stack handles blocking I/O differently.

+We provided _1 virtual cpu_ and _1 GB of memory_ to the docker container.

 ## No-op endpoints

 These endpoints measure the raw performance of each stack by returning a fixed result without performing any actual processing.
 Both stacks allow the use of: